If You Spot This in Your Mouth, You're at Risk for Heart Attack, Says Study

 Study Shows Link Between Gum Disease and Heart Damage

-According to a longitudinal study published recently in the Journal of Periodontology and conducted by Forsyth Institute and Harvard University scientists, people with periodontitis are at higher risk of experiencing major cardiovascular events.
+According to a longitudinal study published in the Journal of Periodontology and conducted by Forsyth Institute and Harvard University scientists, people with periodontitis are at higher risk of experiencing major cardiovascular events.
 Specifically, doctors found a link between active gum disease inflammation and arterial inflammation, which is responsible for causing heart attacks, strokes, and other dangerous cardiovascular disease events.

 The study involved 304 individuals, who underwent tomography scans in the arteries and gums at the start of the study and then four years later.
 13 of them went on to develop major adverse cardiovascular events.
 After controlling other risk factors, the researchers determined that Presence of periodontal inflammation was shown to be predictive of the cardio events.